MOGU Public API Documentation

 ### Authentication

-Include your API Key in the `Authorization` header of every request:
+Include it in the `Authorization` header of every request:

 ```